XsoftBud/XsoftBud/readme.md

 coputer

-i rule socialist republic of commizaria
+i rule socialist republic of relazaria with relania

 and yeah thats all